 - need to pass responsibility for their wellbeing and care on to other people

-There's also some evidence to suggest people who've had extensive medical procedures, or received prolonged medical attention during childhood or adolescence, are more likely to develop Munchausen's syndrome when they're older.
+There's also some evidence to suggest people who have had extensive medical procedures, or received prolonged medical attention during childhood or their teenage years, are more likely to develop Munchausen's syndrome when they're older.

 This may be because they associate their childhood memories with a sense of being cared for.
 As they get older, they try to obtain the same feelings of reassurance by pretending to be ill.

-It could be that the person has an unstable sense of their own identity and also has difficulties establishing meaningful relationships with others.
+It could be that the person has an unstable sense of their own identity and also has difficulty forming meaningful relationships with others.

 Diagnosing Munchausen's syndrome

 Diagnosing Munchausen's syndrome can be challenging for medical professionals.